This is a difficult question to answer… Should I quit my job before starting a business?

 - Find the best way to tackle your inner fears

 - When you decide to start your own business you will have a lot of fears, let those fears show up.
 Do not suppress them.
-You might get so fearful to a point where you might feel not to quit your job to start your own CA firm.
-Think about how lucrative job offers are, how much you can make.
+You might get so fearful to the point where you might feel not quit your job to start your own CA firm.
+Think about how lucrative job offers are, and how much you can make.

 - Make a firm decision

-- The next step to start your own CA firm is to make a firm decision.
-Never have a fixed date, time or day to start your business.
+- The next step to starting your own CA firm is to make a firm decision.
+Never have a fixed date, time, or day to start your business.
 Once you decide to start on your own, give your best and start on the very same day.
 Start with whatever little money you have.

 - When I started my CA firm, I did have cash backed up for my day-to-day expenses and also for my family.